cbonati/GettingCleaningDataProject/README.md

 GettingCleaningDataCourseProject
 ================================

-This a the repo of the Getting and Cleaning Data Course Project.
 This README.md file presents an overview of the study and descries how the script (run_analysis.R) works.

 # A. Overview of the study